 Inactive members must not practice law in Washington, nor engage in employment or duties that constitute the practice of law.
-Inactive members are not eligible to vote in Bar matters or hold office therein, or serve on any committee or board, except an inactive member may vote and hold office in a Bar section if a section's bylaws permit.
+Inactive members are not eligible to vote in Bar matters or hold office therein, or serve on any committee or board.

-- a.
-Inactive members may: - 1) Join Bar sections, - 2) Continue their affiliation with the Bar; - Change their membership status to Active pursuant to these Bylaws and any applicable court rule; - 4) Request a free subscription to the Bar's official publication; and - 5) Receive member benefits available to Inactive members. - b.
-Types of Inactive membership: - Inactive Member: Inactive members must pay an annual license fee in an amount established by the BOG and approved by the Supreme Court.
+a.
+Inactive members may:

+- 1) Join Bar sections as non-voting members, - 2) Continue their affiliation with the Bar; - 3) Change their membership status to Active pursuant to these Bylaws and any applicable court rule; - 4) Request a free subscription to the Bar's official publication; and - 5) Receive member benefits available to Inactive members.

+b.
+Types of Inactive membership:

+- 1) Inactive Member: Inactive members must pay an annual license fee in an amount established by the BOG and approved by the Supreme Court.
 They are not required to earn or report MCLE credits while Inactive, but may choose to do so, and may be required to do so to return to Active membership. - 2) Disability: Disability inactive members are not required to pay a license fee, or earn or report MCLE credits while in this status, but they may choose to do so, and they may be required to earn and report MCLE credits to return to Active membership. - 3) Honorary: All members who have been Active or Judicial, or a combination of Active and Judicial, members for 50 years may elect to become Honorary members of the Bar.
 Honorary members are not required to pay a license fee.
 A member who otherwise qualifies for Honorary membership but wants to continue to practice law in any manner must be an Active member or, if applicable, a Pro Bono member.